Patel-Rasesh/Flixster/README.md

 - [ ] Implement a shared element transition when user clicks into the details of a movie (1 point).
 - [ ] Trailers for popular movies are played automatically when the movie is selected (1 point).
 - [ ] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
 - [ ] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
 - [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
 - [ ] Apply data binding for views to help remove boilerplate code.
 (1 point)
 - [ ] Add a rounded corners for the images using the Glide transformations.
 (1 point)

 ### App Walkthough GIF

-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
-Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)
-### Second phase
+### After Second phase
 <img src="https://user-images.githubusercontent.com/91232193/155863282-3c5e5946-88ae-4065-a5a9-3e69c710d4af.gif" width=250><br>

 ### Notes